ajpirzada/LinearRationalExpectationsModel/README.md

 ## What files do we have

-- The file *REmodelToolkit.py* includes the Python version of Chris Sims gensys algorithm.
+- The file **REmodelToolkit.py** includes the Python version of Chris Sims gensys algorithm.
-- The file *NKmodelSimulations.ipynb* sets up a three equation New Keynesian model in the form that is consistent with the gensys alogorithm.
+- The file **NKmodelSimulations.ipynb** sets up a three equation New Keynesian model in the form that is consistent with the gensys alogorithm.
 It then uses the algorithm to solve the model.

 ## Usage
 You can either run the project on your machine using softwares like VS Studio, Anaconda etc. or on Google Colab.

-### On your machine
+### 1. On your Machine
 Have both the files in the same folder before running the file **NKmodelSimulations.ipynb**.
 Make sure that the toolkit file has exactly the same name i.e. **REmodelToolkit.py**.

-### Using Google Colab
+### 2. Using Google Colab
 To run the **NKmodelSimulations.ipynb** file on Google Colab, follow these steps:

 1. Go to your google drive (online).